 Otviciclib is “first and best in class” drug candidate against multiple myeloma and solid tumors.
 Developed by Vichem Chemie Ltd. and Medical University of Innsbruck, Austria.

-- targets CDK1 (29nM), CDK2 (17nM) CDK3 (11nM), CDK5 (6nM), CDK9 (15nM), CDK16 (30nM) and
+- targets CDK1 (29nM), CDK2 (17nM) CDK3 (11nM), CDK5 (6nM), CDK9 (15nM), CDK16 (30nM) and WNT (10nM).

-WNT (10nM). - has a highly attractive target selectivity profile in vitro
+- has a highly attractive target selectivity profile in vitro

-- was selected in an phenotypic assay involving cell-cell interactions with the tumor microenvironment
+- was selected in a phenotypic assay involving cell-cell interactions with the tumor microenvironment after demonstrating its stem cell killing capabilities

-after demonstrating its stem cell killing capabilities- kills tumor cells within their microenvironment with a low nanomolar EC50 in cellulo without
+- kills tumor cells within their microenvironment with a low nanomolar EC50 without harming the cells in the microenvironment

-harm to the cells in the microenvironment - displays a big therapeutic window over “normal” cell lines
+- displays a big therapeutic window over “normal” cell lines

 - is active in mouse models for multiple myeloma

-- has high anticancer activity in many cell lines from solid tumors (i.e., colon cancer, glioblastoma,
+- has high anticancer activity in many cell lines from solid tumors (i.e., colon cancer, glioblastoma, teratoid/rhabdoid tumor)

-teratoid/rhabdoid tumor..) - is active in mouse models for colorectal cancer (HCT116)
+- is active in mouse models for colorectal cancer (HCT116)

 - has oral bioavailability

-- has a clear mode of action (caspase dependent cell death at arrest in G2/M transition, repression of
+- has a clear mode of action (caspase dependent cell death at arrest in G2/M transition, repression of Mcl-1)

-Mcl-1) - kills Bortezomib resistant human cells
+- kills Bortezomib resistant human cells

 - has synergy with Bortezomib in human cells